Last updated: August 22, 2019

-On February 21, 1920, New Mexico voted in favor of the 19th Amendment.
-By August of 1920, 36 states (including New Mexico) approved the amendment, making women’s suffrage legal all across the country.
+On February 21, 1920, New Mexico voted to ratify the 19th Amendment.
+By August of 1920, 36 states (including New Mexico) ratified the amendment, ensuring that all across the country the right to vote could not be denied based on sex.

 New Mexico Places of Women's Suffrage:Alfred M. Bergere House